Skip to main content

 3. Know your pitch – but not too well

-4. Be prepared for the next steps
+4. Be prepared to take the next steps

-The goal of Cold Calling (at least for most B2B product/services) is not to secure an outright sell there and then, but rather to just take the conversation forward to the next step.
-The very best cold callers working here at Gungho have become very smart about this.
+The goal of telemarketing (at least for most B2B product/services) is not to secure an outright sell there and then, but rather to just take the conversation forward to the next step.
+The very best callers working here at Gungho have become very smart about this.
 Once they sense some interest, instead of continuing to expand on the topic, they’ll suggest a follow-up face to face discussion or an online meeting.